-Oslo is a unique city which combines city life with easy access to nature.
-It’s a great place to explore because of its unique architecture, abundant cultural attractions, great food, diverse shopping experiences, stunning scenery, healthy living and opportunities for sport.
+Oslo, the capital city of Norway, is a unique city which combines city life with easy access to nature.
+Oslo is a great place to explore because of its unique architecture, abundant cultural attractions, great food, diverse shopping experiences, stunning scenery, healthy living and opportunities for sport.

-In my opinion, Oslo is worth visiting.
-The city is full of interesting and fun things to see and do and I love the way life here is closely linked to nature.
-Here are my 21 reasons why you should add Oslo to your bucket list of places to visit.
+In our opinion, Oslo is worth visiting.
+The city is full of interesting and fun things to see and do and we love the way life here is closely linked to nature.
+Here are our 21 reasons why you should add Oslo to your bucket list of places to visit.

 1. Attractive & Accessible Location